diciembre 23, 2024

 Addressing Varying Generational Learning Styles When Transitioning to the Cloud

-Gen Zers are just getting started in the labor force, with reports estimating 61 million new workers from this group to enter the marketplace, outnumbering Gen Xers—the formerly largest group to enter the workforce.
-This group presents unique challenges to management because they are not as socially savvy as Millennials, having spent most of their time online.
+Gen Zers are settling into the labor force, presenting unique challenges to management because they are presumably not as socially savvy as Millennials, having spent most of their time online.
 They will also require an attractive day-to-day experience, meaning organizational change needs to be as low-stress as possible to avoid reduced employee morale.

 Gaps in learning found within the two categories of digital generations—and within each generation—might also be present based on the period they were born into.
 For instance, while both Millennials and Gen Zers are considered tech-savvy, a Millennial who was born just as the internet was being developed in the early ‘80s might not be as fluent as an early-generation Gen Zer or even later-born Millennial who experienced exposure to newer digital technologies at a much younger age.
 Likewise, some Gen Xers and Boomers might not have digital fluency, requiring a higher level of coaching and a bit of a learning curve when adopting newer digital applications, such as cloud-based software or operating systems.